 Yes Reliant cars were made so bad Ford had to have them reassembled.
 But Reliant did make lightweight composite plastic based cars.
 The interior had parts predominantly taken from the Fiesta and Sierra product lines.
 But that lack of luxury, also meant easier to replace parts and less weight than luxury switchgear.
 An article published by Autocar outlined the potential of the Ford RS200 if Group B rallying had continued.

-I wouldn’t want a highly tuned version because I am not a skilled professional driver.
+I wouldn’t want a highly tuned version because I am not a skilled professional driver, but I would like the high travel suspension.
 Again there is a lack of technology to distract from the driving experience.

 Honda S800 coupe.
 I love small cars.
 For my sins the best and worst car that I’ve ever owned was a Fiat 126.
 The engine was terrible, as was the drum brakes and it was tiresome to drive anywhere for anything more than an hour.
 But it also put a smile on my face more times than any other car that I owned.
 It handled really well.
 You could go sideways around corners and still stay in lane.
 You had a ludicrously low seating position and an exceptionally direct gear change.
 But the Fiat 126 looks uglier than the previous Fiat 500 and wasn’t well made.
 But it made me like the idea of small cars.
 The first car that I chose was the Honda S800.
 This beat out cars like the Abarth Fiat 500, the various one-off Bialberos and the Alpine A110.
 I love the way the Honda engineers took motorcycle engineering to formula one and then to a small sports car for the road.
 And to top it all off they then made it look very pretty.
 Japanese car companies have continued to make sporty looking kei cars, but the S500 and subsequent S800 were the originals.